golang-design/research/content/posts/ultimate-channel.md

 ```

 This unbounded channel is very similar to the commonly used standard
-graphics API pattern: CommandBuffer, a buffer that caches a series of
+graphics API pattern: `CommandBuffer`, a buffer that caches a series of
 draw calls, and does batch execution of a chunk of draw calls.

 ## A Generic Channel Abstraction